antoniomaia/nodeweb/README.md

 $ node server.js
 ```

-Then it will start up our node server, navigate to http://localhost:8081/species and check your projects folder.
+Then it will start up our node server, navigate to http://localhost:8081/species and you will see all the retrieved information, check your project folder for a JSON file.